27 of the best bakeries in Sydney to kickstart your morning right

 Best for: Pannacotta lamingtons

 Nadine Graham’s passion for baking led her from a dairy farm in the Hunter Valley all the way to Michelin-starred restaurants in London.
 Nadine then made her mark back in Australia at MG Garage before following her passion into baking.
-That passion shines through at Flour and Stone, where Nadine uses her baking skills to better connect with the community.
+That passion shines through at Flour and Stone , where Nadine uses her baking skills to better connect with the community.
 Pick up a loaf of sourdough alongside sweet little things such as pannacotta lamingtons, flaky croissants and chocolate and sour cherry cookies.
 The petite bakery also has a neighbouring pantry where you can add toasted muesli, yoghurt and chilli jam to your trolley.
 Nadine’s first book, Flour & Stone, Baked for Love, Life and Happiness (Simon & Schuster, $60) is also available.

-Address: 43 Riley St, Woolloomooloo
+Address: 53 Riley Street, Woolloomooloo

 Treat your taste buds to a range of artisan pastries.
 (Image: Breadfern)